Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bentley Park among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Bentley Park shows an average of around 76 new dwelling approvals annually.
-Between FY-21 and FY-25, approximately 383 homes were approved, with a further 12 approved so far in FY-26.
-This results in about 1.9 new residents per year per dwelling constructed over the past five financial years, indicating balanced supply and demand conditions.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Bentley Park averaged around 76 new dwelling approvals annually.
+Between FY-21 and FY-25, approximately 383 homes were approved, with an additional 12 approved so far in FY-26.
+This results in an average of 1.9 new residents per year per dwelling constructed over the past five financial years.

-The average construction cost value of new homes is $399,000.
-In FY-26, $2.0 million in commercial development approvals have been recorded, suggesting a residential focus for building activity in Bentley Park.
-Compared to the Rest of Qld, Bentley Park has 148.0% more building activity per person, offering greater choice for buyers.
-New development consists predominantly of standalone homes (99.0%), with only 1.0% medium and high-density housing, preserving the area's suburban nature and attracting space-seeking buyers.
+The average construction cost value for new homes is $399,000.
+In FY-26, $2.0 million in commercial development approvals have been recorded.
+Bentley Park has 148.0% more building activity per person compared to the Rest of Qld, offering greater choice for buyers.
+New development consists predominantly of standalone homes (99.0%), with only 1.0% being medium or high-density housing, preserving Bentley Park's suburban nature and attracting space-seeking buyers.

 With around 112 people per dwelling approval, Bentley Park exhibits characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Bentley Park is forecasted to gain 1,693 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to gain 1,693 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development